ExcuseMeBro/brodevscope/CONTRIBUTING.md

 #### Examples

-1. To run the `shadcn-vue.com` website:
+1. To run the `brodevscope.vercel.app` website:

 ```
 pnpm dev